spacelift-io/user-documentation/docs/integrations/docker.md

 Your stack is only as safe as the runner image you're using for it.
 A malicious actor is able to doctor your runner image in a way that will allow them to take over your stack and all its associated cloud provider accounts in a snap.
 Please always review the code, and only allow `docker push` access to your most trusted associates.

-{% hint style="info" %}
+!!! info
     In our default public worker pool, **we only support publicly available Docker images**.
 If you need private Docker images, you can log in to any Docker registry from a worker in a [private worker pool](../concepts/worker-pools.md).
-{% endhint %}